Quantum information and quantum simulation of neutrino physics: Physical setup and neutrino Hamiltonian

 where $\vec{B}$ can be interpreted as a \lq\lq background field\rq\rq\ that points along the direction of the mass basis.
 It is equal to $(0,0,-1)$ in the mass-basis representation, or $(\sin2\theta,0,-\cos2\theta)$ in the flavor-basis representation. $\omega_\mathbf{p} = {\delta m^2}/{(2|\mathbf{p}|)}$ are the vacuum oscillation frequencies for neutrinos with momenta $\mathbf{p}$, with $\delta m^2$ being the mass-squared difference between the eigenstates. $\mathbf{\widehat p}$ and $\mathbf{\widehat q}$ are the unit vectors along the momenta of interacting neutrino pairs, and $V$ is the quantization volume.
 One can define a $\nu$-$\nu$ coupling parameter $\mu \equiv \sqrt{2} G_F N/V$, where $N$ is the total number of interacting neutrinos. } The strength of the $\nu$-$\nu$ interactions thus depends on the neutrino number density and the intersection angle between their trajectories of the interacting neutrinos.
-This dependence introduces an additional geometric complexity to the problem, aside from the complexity associated with the exponential scaling of the Hilbert space. }
+This dependence introduces an additional geometric complexity to the problem, aside from the complexity associated with the exponential scaling of the Hilbert space. { Note that the Hamiltonian of Eq.~\eqref{eq:ham} consists only of terms that either preserve or exchange the momenta of interacting neutrino pairs (\textit{forward} and \textit{exchange} terms), since these can be added up coherently in the mean-field limit.
+Recent work has argued that these terms should not enjoy special status in an exact many-body calculation, unlike in the mean field limit, and, as a result, consideration of a more generalized Hamiltonian with interaction terms besides forward and exchange scattering is warranted~\cite{Johns:2023ewj}.
+This addition could be an important avenue to pursue in future studies.} {

-{ In the mean field approach, the interaction term in the Hamiltonian is replaced with an effective one-particle operator, using the following prescription:
+In the mean field approach, the interaction term in the Hamiltonian is replaced with an effective one-particle operator, using the following prescription:

-This approximation in essence enforces that the wavefunctions of individual neutrinos remain uncorrelated through the course of the evolution, and the system as a whole thereby remains in a direct product state, greatly reducing the effective number of independent amplitudes from $n_f^N$ to $n_fN$. }
+This approximation in essence enforces that the wavefunctions of individual neutrinos remain uncorrelated through the course of the evolution { (assuming that the neutrino ensemble starts out in an uncorrelated state)}, and the system as a whole thereby remains in a direct product state, greatly reducing the effective number of independent amplitudes from $n_f^N$ to $n_fN$. }